Morning-Train/wp-async/README.md

 TestTask::dispatchBlocking('arg1', 'arg2');
 ```

+#### Timeout

-there will be a timout after 5 seconds on blocking task.
+There will be a timout after 5 seconds on blocking task.
 If you need more time to handle your blocking task, you should overwrite the `dispatchBlocking` method on your task class.
 You can call the `dispatchBlockingTask` method on the worker with timeout in second as third parameter.